Who was the American president that you liked the most?

 Mystery, mystery, mystery, but not anymore!
 Politicians all over the world, including the United States, have always been the subjects of controversy.
 Some people even refer to them as the dearest kids of mystery and fuss, so it’s no wonder why they’re always on the front pages of every newspaper.

-From having employees that are the cause of intimate affairs to having illegitimate children, gambling, supporting women’s rights, corruption, military invasions, taking drugs, and drinking too much alcohol, these politicians surely did a few things during their lives.
+From having employees who are the cause of intimate affairs to having illegitimate children, gambling, supporting women’s rights, corruption, military invasions, taking drugs, and drinking too much alcohol, these politicians surely did a few things during their lives.

 Even though we didn’t discuss any of these subjects in the way we should (don’t worry, we’ll get there in a second), I’m pretty sure that these topics would make a top-notch novel, don’t you think?